Sleep Disorder Treatment in the News

 Unfortunately, CPAP machines can feel like a cure that’s worse than the condition.

 They can be cumbersome to set up and use, inconvenient to travel with, and annoying to your bedmate.
-And the bulky mask itself, with its long tube and constant blowing air, can prevent you from moving in bed and sleeping well in the first place.
+And the bulky mask itself, with its long tube and constant blowing air, can prevent you from moving in bed and sleeping well anyway.

 But you still need some way to get air while you sleep, right?
-The good thing is, after you receive a sleep apnea diagnosis from a physician, Dr. Allen can help.
+The good news is, after you receive a sleep apnea diagnosis from a physician, Dr. Allen can help.

 Introducing Sleep Apnea and Snoring Treatment from Dallas Dental Arts